nomi811/CV/README.md

 Studied International business

 #### Other qualifications
-Photoshop for photography and retouching projects
+Photoshop for photography, retouching projects and the basics of wireframing

 Adobe Illustrator for pattern design projects

 ## <a name="experience">Experience</a>

-**Cottonwood Creek Quilting** (March 2001 to June 2018)
+**Cottonwood Creek Quilting** (March 2001 to August 2018)
 *Owner*
 **Homeschool Teacher** (August 1996 to present)
 *Teacher to my own children*